-of low light setups is inevitable.
-While our method is applicable to any solar cell technology, where $J{\rm sc}$ can be precisely determined from the external quantum efficiency, we apply our method to organic solar cells whose data are either measured in house or taken from literature.
-First, we validated our evaluation method thoroughly and showed that about 65% of the efficiencies studied from literature are in good agreement with our model.
-The other 35% showed total deviations of the absolute efficiency >3%, including some absolute efficiencies deviating ≈8%.
+In this work, we proposed a method, which enables the calculation of efficiencies at a fixed illumination level based on simple standard measurements as JV and quantum efficiency measurements.
+The possibility to scan the performance for different LED emission spectra and light intensities, ensures a fair comparison between PV publications as the arbitrariness of low light setups is inevitable.
+While our method is applicable to any solar cell technology, where J{sc} can be precisely determined from the external quantum efficiency, we apply our method to organic solar cells whose data are either measured in house or taken from literature.
+Firstly, we validated our evaluation method thoroughly and showed that about 65 % of the efficiencies studied from literature are in good agreement with our model.
+The other 35 % showed total deviations of the absolute efficiency >3 %, including some absolute efficiencies deviating ~8 %.
 These deviations stress the need for consistency checks of low light efficiencies using quantum efficiency data and LED spectra to support the current voltage curves.
 Furthermore, we demonstrated quantitively the delicate dependence of the output power and the efficiency of iOPVs on the LED spectra.
-The efficiencies are governed by the overlap of the quantum efficiency and the LED spectrum and vary by $\pm$ 20-25% when using different LED spectra depending on the absorber band gap.
-Calculations with an ideal absorber within the Shockley-Queisser limit with a fixed illumination of 200 lux completed this study and emphasized that there is still substantial room for improvement of this technology as the maximum Shockley-Queisser efficiency is 52-54% depending on the used LED spectrum.
-The optimal band gap of the absorber depends on the LEDs' spectrum and is ranging between 1.75 and 2 eV.
+The efficiencies are governed by the overlap of the quantum efficiency and the LED spectrum and vary by \pm 20 %-25 % when using different LED spectra depending on the absorber band gap.
+Calculations with an ideal absorber within the Shockley-Queisser limit with a fixed illumination of 200 lux completed this study and emphasized that there is still substantial room for improvement of this technology as the maximum Shockley-Queisser efficiency is 52 % - 54 % depending on the used LED spectrum.
+The optimal band gap of the absorber depends on the LEDs' spectrum and is ranging between 1.75 eV and 2 eV.
 Finally, we analyzed a wide set of different iOPVs from literature and rank them according to their efficiency under the LED that fits each cell best.
 This fair comparison shows that the presented calculation is a powerful tool to detect possible candidates for high indoor performance solar cells for an arbitrary light source.

-5. Experimental Section
+5. Experimental section/methods